keitakurita/xgboost_analyzer/README.md

 ### Features
 - XGBAnalyzer
-We can analyze construct a python interface into the decision tree like this:
+We can construct a python interface into the decision tree like this:

 ```python
 import numpy as np